godaddy/javascript/.github/PULL_REQUEST_TEMPLATE.md

 ## Changeset

 <!--
-Help reviewers and the release process by writing your own changeset entry.
+Help reviewers and the release process by included a changeset entry.
+Use `npm run changeset` and follow the prompts to create a changeset.
 -->

 - [ ] Changeset added ([docs](https://github.com/godaddy/javascript#submit-a-changeset))